 Not everyone lives in flyover country where houses can be scooped up cheap and it’s not impossible to pay cash.
 But some of us don’t like corn and void.
 We like cities and urban housing is expensive so paying cash is never going to be a realistic option for those of us not in the 1% but that shouldn’t exclude us from home ownership.

-Chapter Twelve: Build Wealth Like Crazy
+Chapter Twelve: Building Wealth Like Crazy

 Chapter Twelve tells us what money is for when it’s not needed to pay off debt and save for retirement.